Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Betrayer - When you finish your tasks you will find out who is the impostor

+Crewpostor - You can do averything, but you win with crewmates

 Detective - When you report the body you get clues about the killer

+Guard - Give shield and protect someone

 Time stoper - You can stop time for all players except you

+Tracker - Track other players

+Noisemaker - Aletr everyone when you die

+Spy - Cpy to find out things

 Veteran - If someone tries to kill you during an alert, they will die themselves